-Each semester, Vaughn College offers a limited number of graduate assistantships to students who are enrolled full time in Vaughn's master of science (MS) program in airport management.
+Each semester, Vaughn College offers a limited number of graduate assistantships to students who are enrolled full time in Vaughn's Master of Science (MS) program in airport management.

 The assistantships offer graduate students enrolled in a full-time course of study an opportunity to live on campus in Vaughn's residence hall.
 Students must maintain a minimum grade point average of 3.0 and work a minimum of 10 hours per week in one of several administrative or academic on-campus offices.
-Graduate assistantships are awarded on a semester basis and correspond with the length of each student's academic program of study.
+Graduate assistant- ships are awarded on a semester basis and correspond with the length of each student's academic program of study.
 Students will be sent an assistantship application once they are accepted (including conditional acceptance) to the program.
-For more information, contact David Griffey, director of admissions, at 718.429.6600, ext.
-117, or email him at david.griffey@vaughn.edu.
+For more information, contact David Sookdeo, senior associate director of admissions, at 718.429.6600, ext.
+192, or email him at david. sookdeo@vaughn.edu.